-The administrators and staff of Stafford County Public Schools are very conscientious with protecting your children.
+The administrators and staff of Stafford County Public Schools are very conscientious about protecting your children.
 We will do everything rationally feasible to protect them against any threat that may arise while they are in our care.
 In this letter, I have included various examples of our commitment in providing a safe learning environment for everyone involved in our educational system.

 The Stafford County Public School system continues to be proactive when it comes to protecting and providing safety & security for our students and staff.
 The Virginia Board of Education has established that safety in our schools is at the highest priority.
 With these uncertain times, it is important that the community and our parents know that our schools are ready in the event of an emergency or crisis.

 The Department of Safety & Security works closely with state and local emergency management, health and law enforcement agencies that plan our community’s response to potential threats.
 Our school system’s safety and emergency procedures are drafted to be consistent with all our local emergency preparedness plans.